makeabilitylab/physcomp/electronics/leds.md

 ## Addressable LED strips

 Wiring up, powering, and controlling a large number of RGB (red, green, blue) LEDs with a microcontroller is complicated and messy.
 Thus, in the last decade, we've seen the emergence of low-cost "smart" RGB LED strips like [Adafruit's Neopixel](https://www.adafruit.com/product/1376?length=1) (aka, the WS2812B LED from WorldSemi), which contain strips of RGB LEDs—each with a small embedded microcontroller—that can be addressed and controlled individually.
-They are truly awesome!
+They are truly awesome but beyond the scope of this lesson because they are not raw electrical components and require a microcontroller to use.

 The NeoPixel has quickly become a prototyping standard because of Adafruit's [Arduino](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation), [CircuitPython](https://learn.adafruit.com/adafruit-neopixel-uberguide/python-circuitpython), and [MakeCode](https://learn.adafruit.com/adafruit-neopixel-uberguide/makecode) libraries and their production of [widely read tutorials](https://learn.adafruit.com/adafruit-neopixel-uberguide).